Use the link below to see the answers to common questions asked about mining, oil exploration, Karak International Oil and Jordan.

 The world's conventional, readily accessible liquid crude oil reserves are running out and are not being replaced fast enough by alternative energy sources.
-Yet demand for oil continues to increase and will soon exceed conventional oil production.
-We consume six barrels of oil for every new barrel discovered.
+Yet demand for hydrocarbons continues to increase and will soon exceed economic oil production.

 How much oil shale is there globally?

 There are 2.5 to 3 trillion barrels of proven extractable oil shale resources globally – more than double the world’s recoverable conventional crude oil supply.

 How much oil shale is in the Kingdom of Jordan?

 Jordan has the 4th largest oil shale resources in the world with an estimated 30 billion barrels of oil contained in its oil shale deposits.
 At current rates of consumption this is enough to meet the Kingdom’s energy needs for over 900 years.

 What contribution will oil shale make to Jordan’s energy needs?

 By 2020, the Governmnet of Jordan plans that oil shale will meet 14% of Jordan’s domestic energy requirements.

 How much shale oil is in Karak International Oil’s deposits?